 I just finished taking the State of Drupal 2011 survey, and if you use Drupal in any way, you should, too.
 I thought I’d share some of my responses here, where I can also expand on them without getting too long-winded for a survey.

 Drupal core provides stability.
 Drupal contrib provides agility.
 Core development should focus on building a well-written, reliable, secure platform with critical APIs that everyone can use.
 Contrib can extend core in many directions.
-Distributions, install profiles, and - more importantly - good cookbooks and tutorials can alleviate potential confusion about what contrib modules can work together to build great sites.1 year ago • 0 notes
+Distributions, install profiles, and - more importantly - good cookbooks and tutorials can alleviate potential confusion about what contrib modules can work together to build great sites.2 years ago • 0 notes

 The success of a website is often measured by how frequently users do what you want them to do.
 A lot of UX design effort goes into making it easy for them to do things right, but how often do we design so that users can do no wrong?
 This morning, I discovered that Kroger has applied this principle in a very effective way.2 years ago • 0 notes